WizzardSK/gameflix/README.md

 # gameflix

-Project for running games directly from public online sources.
+Project for running games directly from public online sources on Linux machines.

 Only for testing purposes.